rvosa/bio-phylo-forest-dbtree/docs/paper.md

   backing the PhyloTree database [@vanOven:2009], build 17, current as of 11.10.2017.
 Contains 5,438 nodes.

+## Performance benchmarking

+To assess the performance of the approach I compared subtree extraction as enabled by DBTree with a naive implementation based on Newick descriptions.
+The extraction of a subtree from a large, published phylogeny is a very common operation.
+This is done, for example, when trait data are only available for a subset of the taxa in the tree and these data need to be analysed in a phylogenetic comparative framework.
+Such subtree extraction operation is much of the raison d'être for the Phylomatic toolkit [@Webb:2005] and the PhyloTastic project [@Stoltzfus:2013];
+likewise, NCBI provides a web service to extract the "common tree" from the NCBI taxonomy [@Federhen:2012].

+I implemented a DBTree-based implementation of subtree extraction that takes an input list of tip labels, extracts these and their ancestors from the specified database (omitting any non-branching ancestors), and returns their relationships as a Newick-formatted string.
+I compared this with a script that uses DendroPy's default implementations for Newick parsing (i.e. `dendropy.Tree.get`) subtree extraction (`tree.extract_tree_with_taxa_labels`) and output serialization back to Newick (`tree.as_string`).
+As benchmark data set I used the most recent release of the Open Tree of Life topology.
+From this tree I extracted sets of randomly sampled tips of size 2^_n_^ * 10 where _n_ $\in$ \{0,...,12\}, i.e. sets ranging in size from 10 to 40,960 tips.
+For each implementation I ran each sample three times, recording the processing time for each replicate.

 # Results

 The substantial results of this study comprise library code and scripts.
 The